 10,000 Young People Gather In Desert to Worship God

 SANTA ANA, Calif.
 (Oct.
-17, 2012) — Increased persecution, the election of a Muslim Brotherhood president, the death of the Coptic Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.
+17, 2012) — Increased persecution, the election of a Muslim Brotherhood president, the death of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox Church pope and thousands fleeing their homeland in fear of an uncertain future.

 Followers of Jesus in Egypt have faced major challenges on their journey of faith in 2012.